 Three Rivers is open (above the Cedar Creek fish hatchery weir) all year for hatchery steelhead and open for Fall Chinook Aug 1 - Dec 31.
 I'm pretty sure there is no fishing deadline above Three Rivers Hatchery.
 Check here.

-A "Happy New Year" chrome Nestucca River System Winter Steelhead...
+A chrome Nestucca River System Winter Steelhead...

 Bobber and drift fishing for salmon and steelhead...